fusioncharts/dev_centre_docs/themes/theme-manager.md

 **<chart>**

-> Note: If you are using the XML data format for the chart, you can use the theme attribute within the <chart> element.
+> If you are using the XML data format for the chart, you can use the theme attribute within the <chart> element.
 For example, <chart theme="carbon">

 ### Use the setChartAttribute() method